-The BLUEMED SRIA is a policy-driven agenda whose developments are expected to inform, influence, and support the implementation and evolving processes of a wide range of international and EU policy instruments, i.e. general ("Blue Frame"), macro-regional, sectoral and environmental.
-The following table presents an overview of such relevance for each challenge of Knowledge, Economy and Technology enablers.
+The BlueMed SRIA and the derived BlueMed Implementation Plan are policy-driven and policy-oriented instruments aimed at informing, supporting and impacting a wide range of International and EU policy instruments and processes.
+The following list presents an overview of such relevance for each challenge of Knowledge, Economy and Technology enablers.
 The cross-cutting enablers are considered per se as policy actions.